 In order to optimize task execution on the Seven Bridges Platform and its costs, it is important to understand the basics about locations where your files are stored and where the execution takes place.

-The Platform currently works with cloud infrastructure providers, such as AWS, and their resources are available for file storage and computation purposes.
+The Platform currently works with AWS as its cloud infrastructure provider, and its resources are available for file storage and computation purposes.
 Cloud infrastructure providers have cloud resources hosted in multiple locations across the world, called regions.
 Seven Bridges Platform offers managing all your work from a single space and spinning up chosen computation resources where your data lives, thus providing much easier cost optimization of your work.

 In order to use files as inputs for a task on the Seven Bridges Platform, the files need to be uploaded/imported to the Platform, accessed from a mounted cloud storage bucket, or used from publicly available files (Seven Bridges Public Reference Files, Public Test Files and available datasets).

-The files and the computation instances that are used to process the files may be located in the same cloud provider's region, but can also be in different regions or even on different cloud providers.
+The files and the computation instances that are used to process the files may be located in the same cloud provider's region, but can also be in different regions.
 If the two locations are in the same region within one cloud provider's infrastructure, there will be no additional data transfer costs as the Platform can use the files directly from the location where they are stored.

-However, if these locations are in different regions or belong to different cloud providers, there will be additional data transfer costs as the Platform will need to transfer the files from the location where they are stored, to the location where computation is done.
+However, if these locations are in different regions, there will be additional data transfer costs as the Platform will need to transfer the files from the location where they are stored, to the location where computation is done.
 This data transfer is charged by the cloud infrastructure provider and passed through by Seven Bridges with no extra charge or fee.

 Seven Bridges provides full transparency of data transfer costs charged by cloud infrastructure providers and allows you to optimize them by defining your project location as described below.
 For a complete list of data transfer prices, please refer to Amazon S3 Data Transfer Pricing.